You have questions or suggestions?

 If you have any problems with your registration, please contact our support team, preferably by e-mail, during the registration phase.
 The request within the registration phase does not entitle you to take the test.

-You can use the “My data” link in your user account to revise the data stored in the system (if you have moved, for example) and renew your registration.
-You will then receive an e-mail with a confirmation link.
-If you click on this link, you can register for a test date this year.
+By choosing the “My data” link in your user account, you will be able to revise the data stored in the system (in case your address changed, for example) and to renew your registration.
+Subsequently, you will receive a confirmation e-mail including a confirmation link.
+By clicking this link, you will be able to register for any of the tests this year.

 Invitation and preparation